Tin-Ko/CPSC-411-Mini-Project-1-Todo-App/README.md

 # CPSC-411-Mini-Project-1-Todo-App
 ## App Overview
 The Application provides a straightforward interface for managing a list of tasks.
 Users can:
-- **Add new todo itesm**: An input field at the top allows users to type in a new task and add it to their list.
+- **Add new todo items**
+  - An input field at the top allows users to type in a new task and add it to their list.
+- **View active tasks**
-- **View active tasks**: All uncompleted tasks are displayed in the "Todo Items" section.
+  - All uncompleted tasks are displayed in the "Todo Items" section.
-- **Mark tasks as complete**: Users can check off tasks, which then move them to the "Completed Items" section.
+- **Mark tasks as complete**
+  - Users can check off tasks, which then move them to the "Completed Items" section.
+- **Delete tasks**
-- **Delete tasks**: Any task can be removed from the list
+  - Any task can be removed from the list
+- **Data persistence**
-- **Data persistence**: The list of todo items is saved and will be restored even when the application is closed or if the screen is rotated.
+  - The list of todo items is saved and will be restored even when the application is closed or if the screen is rotated.

 ## Concepts Used
 - **Data Class**